mjfrigaard/sharing-your-work/manuscript/03chapter.md

 As we saw above, the `tree` output gave us a printout of the project folder in a hierarchy (i.e. a tree with branches).

 The thing to notice is the separation of files into folders titled, `data`, `docs`, and `src` or `code`.
-These folder names were not chosen at random--there is a way to organize a data science project.
+We didn't choose these folder names at random--there is a way to organize a data science project.
 We recommend starting with the structure outlined by Greg Wilson et al. in the paper, ["Good Enough Practices for Scientific Computing"](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization).
-If you already have a organization scheme, we still recommend reading at least [this section]((https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization)) of the paper--it's full of great information and links to other resources.
+If you already have an organization scheme, we still recommend reading at least [this section]((https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization)) of the paper--it's full of great information and links to other resources.

 ## Getting more help